towhidrazu/Cyclistic_Bike_Share-Data_analysis_with_SQL_and_Power_BI/README.md

 The data has been made available by Motivate International Inc. under this [license](https://www.divvybikes.com/data-license-agreement).

+## BACKGROUND INFORMATION

+In 2016, Cyclistic launched a successful bike-share offering.
+Since then, the program has grown to a fleet of 5,824 bicycles that are geotracked and locked into a network of more than 600 stations across Chicago.
+The bikes can be unlocked from one station and returned to any other station in the system anytime.
+The company's marketing strategy relied on creating general awareness and appealing to broad consumer segments.
+The flexibility of its pricing plans: single-ride passes, full-day passes, and annual memberships help the company to attract more consumers and achieve its goal.
+Cyclistic refers to its customers as "members" when they purchase an annual subscription and as "casual" riders when they purchase single-ride or full-day passes.
+Cyclistic’s finance analysts have concluded that annual members are much more profitable than casual riders.
+Moreno believes that maximizing the number of annual members will be key to future growth.
+Rather than creating a marketing campaign that targets all-new customers, Moreno believes there is a very good chance to convert casual riders into members.
+Characters and teams
+Cyclistic: Cyclistic sets itself apart by also offering reclining bikes, hand tricycles, and cargo bikes, making bike-share more inclusive to people with disabilities and riders who can’t use a standard two-wheeled bike.
+Lily Moreno: The director of marketing and manager.
+Moreno is responsible for the development of campaigns and initiatives to promote the bike-share program.
+These may include email, social media, and other channels.
+Cyclistic marketing analytics team: A team of data analysts who are responsible for collecting, analyzing, and reporting data that helps guide Cyclistic marketing strategy.
+Cyclistic executive team: The notoriously detail-oriented executive team will decide whether to approve the recommended marketing program.
+Consumers can purchase access to Cylictic bikes using three options:
+Single-ride pass: $1 to unlock, includes first 30 minutes ride, $0.17 per minute if exceeds the time limit.
+Day Pass: $16.50 /day, unlimited 3-hour rides for 24- hours, $0.17 per minute if exceeds the time limit.
+Annual Membership: $11*/month, billed upfront annually, unlimited 45 minutes rides.
+For further information see the pricing here.

 _The case study follows the six step data analysis process:_